Max Verstappen holds off Lando Norris to extend title lead with Spanish GP win

 On the other side of the track, Russell, from fourth on the grid, blasted clear of a slow-starting Hamilton before moving into the tow of both Verstappen and Norris and then sling-shotting his Mercedes into the lead.

-Russell attempted to cover off Verstappen by hogging the inside line only for the three-time world champion to place his Red Bull on the British driver’s outside before making the move stick at the next corner.
-By the end of the lap, Verstappen had moved one second clear, and, crucially, out of DRS range.
+Russell attempted to cover off the Dutchman by hogging the inside line, only for the three-time world champion to place his Red Bull on the British driver’s outside before making the move stick at the next corner.
+By the end of the lap, Verstappen had moved one second clear and, crucially, out of DRS range.

 On to the pit stops and Russell was the first of the leaders to take on fresh rubber on lap 15.
 Hamilton was in on the next lap, with Verstappen stopping on lap 17.
 But Norris elected to stay out.